Tima-S9/mealplan-pal/README.md

 This project follows Agile methodologies and uses a public GitHub Project Board to track progress, prioritize tasks, and map user stories to development work.

 - **Project Board:** [MealPlan Pal Project Board](https://github.com/Tima-S9/mealplan-pal/projects)
-- The board includes at least three columns: Backlog, In Progress, and Done.
+- The board includes at least four columns: Backlog, Todo, In Progress, and Done.
 - User stories are mapped to tasks and issues for clear traceability.
 - MoSCoW prioritization is used to evidence feature importance and delivery order.